Ateneumin taidemuseo / Konstmuseet Ateneum / Ateneum Art Museum

 The exhibition is complemented by the publication of an exhibition catalogue in Finnish, Swedish and English.
 The editors-in-chief of the publication are Anne-Maria Pennonen and Hanne Selkokari.
 The publication features a total of 18 articles by international researchers.

-Akseli Gallen-Kallela and the Secessionists met in early 20th-century Vienna: an exhibition to bring Gustav Klimt’s works to Finland for the first time
+Akseli Gallen-Kallela and the Secessionists met in early 20th-century Vienna: an exhibition to bring Gustav Klimt’s paintings to Finland for the first time

 Gallen-Kallela, Klimt & Wien